edprince/dissertation/chapters/management.md

 processing done on a server, leaving the client with a light load, and that a server could send a more optimised bundle for a device.
 Whilst achievable as an experiment - this research would likely not have shed any new light on the area - therefore the JavaScript frameworks comparison became the new subject for case study 2.
+Alongside this, whilst the topic for case study 2 had changed, the feedback on the justification was still valid - therefore this has been ammended in section 3.6.
+In addition to this, Figure \ref{flow_chart}
+was created to help the reader visualise the experimentation process.

 ## Legal, Social and Ethical Implications